GNOME/tinysparql/docs/reference/libtracker-sparql/security.md

 implications.
 ```

-Tracker SPARQL extensions have no special security considerations, other than
+TinySPARQL extensions have no special security considerations, other than
 being code that runs on silicon.

 ## Federated queries